mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/uname.md

 # uname
 > Print details about the current machine and the operating system running on it.
-> Note: for additional information about the operating system, try the `lsb_release` command.
+> See also `lsb_release`.
 > More information: <https://www.gnu.org/software/coreutils/uname>.

+- Print kernel name
+`uname`

-- Print hardware-related information: machine and processor `uname -mp`
+- Print system architecture and processor information `uname --machine --processor`

-- Print software-related information: operating system, release number, and version `uname -srv`
+- Print kernel name, kernel release and kernel version `uname --kernel-name --kernel-release --kernel-version`

-- Print the nodename (hostname) of the system
+- Print system hostname
-`uname -n`
+`uname --nodename`

-- Print all available system information (hardware, software, nodename) `uname -a`
+- Print all available system information
+`uname --all`